sinasehlaver/network/tp1/README.md

 ### Finding Link Costs

-1. Copy project to each machine in `~/` directory, you can also copy only the corresponding folder, i.e., for s, you do not need to copy folders named r1, r2, r3, and d.
+1. Copy TP\_Part1\_16 to each machine in `~/` directory, you can also copy only the corresponding folder, i.e., for s, you do not need to copy folders named r1, r2, r3, and d.
-2. Run `cd ~/project`
+2. Run `cd ~/TP_Part1_16`
 3. From r1, run `bash configurationScripts/configureR1.sh`
 4. From r2, run `bash configurationScripts/configureR2.sh`
 5. From s, run `bash discoveryScripts/s/start.sh`